 Confronted by inculpatory testimony from guards and fellow inmates, as well as by police testimony that Orlakowski had confessed, he was convicted of first-degree murder on May 16, 1924, and sentenced to death on July 30, 1926.

-The long delay between his conviction and his death sentence resulted from Orlakowski’s effort to argue that his conviction was invalid because he was convicted of two murders by the same jury.
+The long delay between his conviction and his death sentence resulted from Orlakowski’s effort to argue that his conviction was invalid because he was tried by the same jury on two separate indictments.
 Whether such proceedings were unconstitutional was settled in favor of the state by the United States Supreme Court in the Allegheny County case of Joseph Valotta on March 15, 1926.

 Battaglia and Norton were both convicted of second-degree murder in separate trials.
 Yandis was acquitted.
 James Kearns, who was alleged to have aided in the planning but did not participate in the attempted escape and riot, was also acquitted.

 On March 8, 1926, Orlakowski, later dubbed “Pittsburgh’s toughest prisoner” (Pittsburgh Press, July 31, 1930), charged after Warden John McNeil with a homemade knife.
 When stopped, he stabbed two guards, Clarence Welsh and John Bell; both survived.